The Graph (GRT) Reaches Market Cap of $1.94 Billion

-The Graph (GRT) traded down 0.8% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on March 19th.
-The Graph has a market capitalization of $1.94 billion and approximately $156.39 million worth of The Graph was traded on exchanges in the last 24 hours.
-In the last week, The Graph has traded up 27.9% against the U.S. dollar.
-One The Graph coin can currently be purchased for about $0.41 or 0.00000981 BTC on cryptocurrency exchanges.
+The Graph (GRT) traded up 2.2% against the U.S. dollar during the one day period ending at 11:00 AM E.T. on March 21st.
+One The Graph coin can currently be purchased for about $0.41 or 0.00001000 BTC on popular exchanges.
+The Graph has a market cap of $1.94 billion and approximately $177.10 million worth of The Graph was traded on exchanges in the last day.
+In the last week, The Graph has traded up 13.2% against the U.S. dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.